twisted/pydoctor/docs/source/usage.rst

 The `pydoctor_url_path` is an URL path, relative to your public API documentation site.
 `{rtd_version}` will be replaced with the Read The Docs version (`stable` , `latest`, tag name).
-You only need to define this argument is you need to have intersphinx links from your Sphinx narrative documentation to your pydoctor API documentation.
+You only need to define this argument is you need to have Intersphinx links from your Sphinx narrative documentation to your pydoctor API documentation.

 As a hack to integrate the pydoctor API docs `index.html` with the Sphinx TOC